Tripod (foundation)

-The tripod is a type of foundation for offshore wind turbines.
+The tripod or jacket is a type of foundation for offshore wind turbines.
 The tripod is generally more expensive than other types of foundation.
 However, for large turbines and higher water depth, the cost disadvantage might be compensated when durability is also taken into account.

 History

 Start of the offshore wind industry

 The exploration of offshore wind energy started with the introduction of monopile foundations for wind turbines in a range from 1 up to 3MW in water depth of about 10 to 20m during the 1990s.

 Germany has been facing water depths up to 40m, when it joined this new field of renewable energy.
 At the same time the 5MW turbine class appeared.
 One representative of this new turbine generation was the Multibrid M5000 with a rotor diameter of 116m, later 135m under the labels Areva and Adwen.

 The first prototype of this machine was erected in Bremerhaven in 2004 onshore.
 Already in this stage Bremerhaven had supported the development on behalf of BIS Bremerhavener Gesellschaft für Investitionsförderung und Stadtentwicklung mbH.